pavitranew/session-3/readme.md

 Install express using npm `$ npm install --save express`

-Edit `app.js` in the root folder of our project.
+Create `app.js` in the root folder of our project.

 ```js
 // require the npm library